CCrocilla/horizon-shop/README.md

 - #### Frequent User Goals
     1. As a Frequent User, I want to see new products/offers.
     2. As a Frequent User, I want to see new services.
-    3. As a Frequent User, I want to be able to change my personal registered information (if/when necessary)..
+    3. As a Frequent User, I want to be able to change my personal registered information (if/when necessary).
-    4. As a frequent User, I want to be able to access my personal information via a Dashboard Page.
+    4. As a Frequent User, I want to be able to access my personal information via a Dashboard Page.
     5. As a Frequent User, I want to sign up to the Newsletter to receive updates about new offers on Horizon Shop.
     6. As a Frequent User, I want to report issues.
     7. As a Frequent User, I want to share my personal reviews or leave a comment on the products.